trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

 XML Interphase using plain MueLu objects
 ----------------------------------------
+This tutorial aims at more advanced methods to use MueLu such as creating an explicit instance of some MueLu classes like **MueLu::Hierarchy** and **MueLu::HierarchyManager**.
+In the next sections, we give some code snippets.
+Most of them are borrowed form the **ScalingTest.cpp** file in the tutorial.

 Assuming that we have a **Teuchos::ParameterList** object with valid MueLu parameters, we can create a **MueLu::HierarchyManager** object